x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-basic-auth.md

 - In Exchange Server 2010 environments

-- When a hybrid relationship with Office 365 has not been configured
+- When a hybrid relationship between Exchange 2013, 2016, or 2019 on-premises and Office 365 has not been configured

-- When hybrid Modern Authentication has not been enabled
+- When hybrid Modern Authentication has not been enabled between Exchange 2013, 2016, or 2019 on-premises and Office 365

 <image>